 President Bill Clinton, in his final months in office, met with Israeli Prime Minister Ehud Barak and Yasser Arafat at Camp David, Maryland, for a last-ditch effort to negotiate a two-state solution.
 The talks failed spectacularly.
 From the Israeli perspective, Barak made a 'generous offer' -- including more than 90% of the West Bank and parts of East Jerusalem -- which went further than any other Israeli leader had been willing to go.
 Arafat had snubbed it, proving he was 'no partner for peace.'

 In the view of the Palestinian delegation, Palestinians had already conceded 78% of their homeland.
-Barak's 'offer' was to annex additional areas of the West Bank (including most of East Jerusalem), deny Palestinians genuine sovereignty, ignore the question of refugees, and undermine Palestinians' legitimate claims under international law.
+Barak's 'offer' was to annex additional highly sensitive areas of the West Bank (including most of East Jerusalem), deny Palestinians genuine sovereignty, and totally ignore the refugees and their legitimate rights under international law.

-The reality fell somewhere in the middle.
-(For a more nuanced explanation of these events, see: Hussein Agha and Robert Malley, "Camp David: The tragedy of errors," New York Review of Books, August 9, 2001.)
-But each side blamed the other, and trust broke down completely.
+In any case, each side blamed the other, and trust broke down completely.
 The explosive atmosphere reached a flashpoint in September of 2000, when the second Intifada erupted.
 Soon afterwards, Israelis voted in a new Prime Minister -- Ariel Sharon of the right-wing Likud party.
-The unrest spiraled from Palestinian protests and harsh Israeli repression into riots, suicide bombings, and massive Israeli military incursions.
+The unrest spiraled from Palestinian protests and deadly Israeli repression into riots, assassinations, suicide bombings, and massive Israeli military incursions.
 The conflict became known as the second Intifada.